Advance Your Education: Transfer from Coastline to a Minority Serving Institution (MSI) and Unlock New Opportunities!

 TCUs were created to serve Native American students, particularly in geographically isolated areas with limited access to higher education.
 These are unique institutions that combine personal attention with cultural relevance to encourage their students, especially those living on reservations, to overcome the barriers they face to higher education.
 The first TCU was created on a remote reservation community on the Navajo Nation.
 They now exist throughout Native Country.

-Find CSU, UC, and Common Application workshops on the Student Calendar.
-And don't forget to schedule a 30-minute Transfer meeting.
+Find upcoming California Private, Out-of-State, CSU, UC, and Common Application workshops on the Transfer Services Calendar, and don’t forget your access to schedule 30-minute Transfer Appointments to get personalized support.

 Petition to Graduate